-Section 1: Know Yourself and the Organization You Represent 4
+Section 1: Know Yourself and the Organization You Represent4

-Section 2: Know Your Industry 12
+Section 2: Know Your Industry12

-Section 3: Know Your Partners 17
+Section 3: Know Your Partners17

-Section 4: Know Your Resources 21
+Section 4: Know Your Resources21

-Section 5: Identify Your Markets 25
+Section 5: Identify Your Markets25

-Section 6: Identify Underwriting Concerns 35
+Section 6: Identify Underwriting Concerns35

-Section 7: Deliver Your Message
+Section 7: Deliver Your Message 44

-Section 8: Take Action - Use What You Learned!
-60
+Section 8: Take Action - Use What You Learned!60

-Resources 64
+Resources64

-General Information 73
+General Information

-ABOUT THE AIMS SOCIETY
+ABOUT THE CPIA DESIGNATION

-AIMS Society's roots date back to 1968, when The Firemark Society was founded as the first organization to honor elite property-casualty agents who demonstrated outstanding sales performance.
-Later, we established the industry's only marketing and sales-based insurance designation, the Certified Professional Insurance Agent (CPIA).
+The CPIA designation dates back to 1968, when The Firemark Society was founded as the first organization to honor elite property-casualty agents who demonstrated outstanding sales performance.
+Later, renamed the CPIA Society, the organization created the industry's only marketing and sales-based insurance designation, the Certified Professional Insurance Agent (CPIA).

-The organization was renamed the American Insurance Marketing & Sales Society to reflect our broader purpose to provide training, information and networking services to enhance the marketing and sales performance of all insurance professionals.
-Today, we're combining our classroom education with online, 24/7 training options for even more opportunity, and we're established with CE credit in nearly all states.
+In 2004, the organization was again renamed to the American Insurance Marketing & Sales Society (AIMS Society) to reflect the broader purpose of providing training, information, and networking services to enhance the marketing and sales performance of all insurance professionals.